Strategies for Interview Success

 Posted by Dunedin Resume on 22 Nov 2024

-It doesn’t have to be the scenario.
+This doesn’t have to be the situation.

 Prepare questions

-"Does the company have any major projects on right now"
+"Does the company have any major projects on at the moment"

-"What are the opportunities to further develop and learn?"
+"What are the potential opportunities for advancement and further training?"

 Know what your salary expectations are.